 Garnett grew up in Strathcona County and got involved in his community through volunteering with various organizations, including a local care centre.
 During this time he also developed an interest in human rights issues around the world, largely inspired by his maternal grandmother, a Holocaust survivor.

 At age 15, he began writing a column for Sherwood Park News for which he continues to be a regular contributor as an MP.
-His columns also appear regularly in the Fort Saskatchewan Record and The Post Millennial, and he has written columns for Macleans, Huffington Post, Policy Options, and The Catholic World Report.
+His columns also appear regularly in the Fort Saskatchewan Record, and he has written columns for Macleans, Huffington Post, The Post Millennial, Policy Options, and The Catholic World Report.

-He has served as the Deputy Shadow Minister of Foreign Affairs, a role that enables him to raise awareness about international human rights violations and promote a return to Canada’s principle-based foreign policy.
-Here at home, he has also given speeches on the carbon tax, pipelines, firearms, supporting people with disabilities, the “me too” movement, and many other hot topics.
+He most recently served as the Shadow Minister for International Development and Human Rights, a role that enables him to raise awareness about international human rights violations and promote a return to Canada’s principle-based foreign policy.
+Here at home, he has also given speeches and presented petitions on pipelines, firearms, supporting people with disabilities, the “me too” movement, and many other hot topics.

 In 2017, MP Genuis was voted Maclean’s Parliamentarian of the Year by his peers across party lines.

-Recently, MP Genuis sparked an emergency debate in the House of Commons concerning the genocide of Rohingya Muslims in Burma and has also presented a private member’s bill to combat trafficking in human organs.
-In addition, he now serves as an International Patron of Hong Kong Watch.
+MP Genuis sparked an emergency debate in the House of Commons concerning the genocide of Rohingya Muslims in Burma and helped pass a motion reconizing the genocide of Uyghur Muslims in China.
+He has also presented a private member’s bill to combat trafficking in human organs in the last parliament and sponsored the same bill again in this Parliament.
+In addition, he serves as an International Patron of Hong Kong Watch.

 MP Genuis holds a Bachelor of Public Affairs and Policy Management from Carleton University and Masters of Science in Philosophy and Public Policy from the London School of Economics.
 Prior to his election, he worked in the Prime Minister’s Office.